 Five Things Newcomers to Canada Need to Know About Housing in Alberta

-Alberta is experiencing an unprecedented population boom—fuelled in large part by immigration—that is directly impacting housing and rent prices.
+Alberta continues to experience an unprecedented population boom—fuelled in large part by immigration—that is directly impacting housing and rent prices.

 So, we've come up with five things (below) that we think newcomers to Canada and international students need to know about housing in Alberta.